Brooklyn 1B

 Both the degrading Craftsman house on 1309 and the decaying brick house on 1311 are currently shell structures, emptied and ready for demolition to make way for this transit-oriented project at Roosevelt’s core.

-Context
+Land Use Context

-As of 2026 March, both 1309 and 1311 NE 66TH ST have demolition permits that will (unless renewed) expire February 20 and January 10 respectively in 2027.
-Permits for both were first issued in 2021 Q1.
+As of March 2026, both 1309 and 1311 NE 66th St have demolition permits that will expire—unless renewed—on February 20 and January 10, 2027, respectively.
+Permits for both were first issued in Q1 2021.

-Issues
+Issues and Solutions

 Since the Brooklyn 1B project began, the abandoned houses at 1309 and 1311 have posed ongoing safety concerns.
 The 1309 house drew code violations in early 2024 after break-ins and debris, escalating into vacant building monitoring that remains open as of 2026 March.
 The 1311 house, stalled by an unresolved Tenant Relocation Assistance Ordinance (TRAO) hold, deteriorated into a safety crisis requiring its own monitoring.
 On 2024 June 04, a fire broke out at the 1311 house, the same day Seattle unanimously passed an emergency ordinance that permits the Seattle Fire Department to abate or demolish derelict buildings deemed dangerous.
 Yet neither house has been abated or demolished.